 – Cool them down.
 If you don’t have access to plenty of cool water soaking some clothing or a scarf and putting that on their neck or wrists works well.
 The evaporative cooling effect is key and so you can assist this up by fanning them as well.

-- Monitor the casualty and start planning ahead.
+– Monitor the casualty and start planning ahead.
 What are your best options from this point?
-If you need to seek advice calling the emergency services will allow you to access professional advice and, if needed, they can help create an onward plan with the ambulance service or mountain rescue services.
+If you need to seek advice on hyperthermia then calling the emergency services will allow you to access professional advice and, if needed, they can help create an onward plan with the ambulance service or mountain rescue services.
 Heatstroke is a life threatening emergency so get help on the way.

 – Manage your casualty.
 If they have a low alertness level put them into a safe airway position.